Thermic effect of food (TEF)

 • Improper application can lead to fatigue and reduced athletic performance

-I'll tell you about Kalina, a 32-year-old bikini competitor who came to me 8 weeks before a competition.
+I'll tell you about Kalina, a 32-year-old bikini competitor, who came to me 8 weeks before a competition.
 She was on 1450 kcal, training twice a day, and had been in a complete plateau for 3 weeks.
-She was irritable, sleeping poorly, and complained of "constantly feeling cold" – a clear sign her metabolism was slowing down.
+She was irritable, sleeping poorly, and complained of "constantly feeling cold" – a clear sign that her metabolism was slowing down.

 Her diet was a "classic" bro-split: rice and chicken.
 Lots of protein, low fat, moderate carbs.
 The problem, in my opinion, wasn't the macros on paper, but the sources and structure.
 The food was too processed and monotonous (lots of protein powder, low-fat products).
 TEF was compromised by the lack of whole foods and fiber.